Improve your Wi-Fi speeds

 Check the age of your device.

-Remember, you won't achieve maximum possible Internet speeds by connecting your computer wirelessly.
-Check the Maximum Internet speeds on Google Fiber article to learn more about Wi-Fi and wired connection speeds.
-If after you've run a Google Fiber speed test and you're still experiencing slow Wi-Fi speeds, please use our Wi-Fi troubleshooter to resolve the problem.
+Keep in mind that you’ll always get the very best internet connection when you’re hardwired via Ethernet.
+You can check out this article about Maximum internet speeds on GFiber to learn more about Wi-Fi and wired connection speeds.
+If you've already run an internet speed test and are still experiencing slow Wi-Fi speeds, please reference our Wi-Fi troubleshooter to help resolve the problem.

 Was this helpful?